 UniGen issued the Trust common stock purchase warrants (the "Debenture Warrants") including to purchase up to 1,000,000 shares of Class A Common Stock.
-The Debenture Warrants are exercisable at an exercise price of \$1.00 per share of Class A Common Stock.
+The Debenture Warrants, if the expiration dates are extended as part of the current capital raising, and are exercisable at an exercise price of \$1.00 per share of Class A Common Stock.